junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Right."
 Sam lets out a light sound that's almost like a chuckle if not counting the deep worry, "That's what I thought."

-They wait in silence.
+They wait in silence for a long while.

 The sun sets down quickly.
-Dean doesn't move an inch.
+Dean doesn't pay any attention.

-Sam asks quietly, "Is this how things like when you guys were in the Purgatory?"
+Sam shuffles his feet to keep body warm as the night falls, he asks bluntly, "Is this how things like when you guys were in the Purgatory?"

-Dean tilts his head towards him, eyes him a question.
+Dean tilts his head towards him, eying him a question.

 "You know, the whole 'not leaving without him' thing."
-Sam adds, and then quickly shakes his head, "Sorry, didn't mean to bring it up, you probably still don't want to talk about it."
+Sam adds quietly, and then quickly shakes his head, "Sorry, didn't mean to bring it up, you probably still don't want to talk about it."

 "Yes."
 Dean suddenly unlocks, much to Sam's surprise.